 Managing the IR35 Rumour Mill: Addressing your Most Frequently Asked Questions

 There is a lot of conjecture about the upcoming reforms, and rumours are circulating thick and fast.
 It is important to get your facts straight before weighing up your options.
-At Aerotek, we are working closely with IR35 specialists, HMRC experts, and key industry experts to be able to provide our customers with the most relevant and up-to-date information about the reforms as it becomes available.
+At Aerotek, we continue to work closely with IR35 specialists, HMRC experts, and key industry experts to be able to provide our customers with the most relevant and up-to-date information about the reforms.

-1. How will the changes affect me?
-How will they affect my market rate?
+1. How will the changes affect me and my market rate?